 If all or a part of the Regional Retail Center has received building permits prior to December 31, 2006, the Developer may choose to pay the traffic mitigation for some or all of the balance of the development through buildout in a lump sum at the time the extension application is approved.
 Full payment of the required mitigation pursuant to Mitigation Option 2 constitutes an election under this section.
-In this case a cumulative traffic reanalysis is not required for the portion of the balance that is mitigated as part of the original DRI Development order.
 This section is not intended to supersede the standard submittal requirements for a typical Notice of Proposed Change under state law.